leplusorg/docker-pgp-verify-jar/README.md

 ```

 > [!WARNING]
-> Note that this will show you the jar files signature information but if
+> Note that this will show you the JAR files signature information but if
 > you use a public keyserver, it doesn't provide any guarantee since
 > anybody can upload a key to a public keyserver and claim that it is
 > owned by anyone (neither the name nor the email address associated